General

 A few things to note;

-• resizing fees will apply
+• resizing fees will apply on anything that is stone-set, or is customised.

 • it is the consumer's responsibility to cover all return postage costs